dwp/design-system-community-backlog/docs/contribution_and_assurance/Contribution acceptance criteria template.md

 # Contribution acceptance criteria template

 This template is for the DWP Design System team and contributors to record acceptance criteria for specific contributions.
-If you are running a design system, you are welcome to reuse it.

 You should adapt it to each contribution.